I remember the exact moment when I learned how to drink.

 Same instructions as above, but garnish with a lemon peel.

 An absolutely lovely drink, and a great example of the incredible versatility of the Old Fashioned template: You can plug almost any complementary flavors in there and the results will be pretty good at minimum.
 For gin here, use what you have—the high-proof London Dry ones like Beefeater and Tanqueray will have the evergreen-tinged icy purity of mountain air and the less intense New Western styles like Hendrick’s or Roku will be softer and more approachable.
 Honey needs to be mixed into a syrup 2:1 with hot water or else it’ll turn into a rock when it hits ice.
-And for lavender, Scrappy’s Lavender Bitters are what I’ve used and are great, but their competitors are probably good as well.
+And for lavender, Scrappy’s Lavender Bitters are what I’ve used and are great, but its competitors are probably good as well.
 Whatever you use, use sparingly.
 They’re intense.

 Every week bartender Jason O’Bryan mixes his up his favorite drinks for you.
 Check out his past cocktail recipes.